The ESGAR 2019 Abstract Submission has been closed. Thank you very much for your submissions!

 Only data projection will be provided for oral presentations.
 Presentations must be prepared using PowerPoint for PC.
 Macintosh presentations must be saved in PC format.
 Speakers must deliver their presentation to the Preview Centre on a separate, labelled USB stick (ZIP disks are not accepted).
 Speakers are responsible for testing their presentation for compatibility at the meeting, before handing it in.
 Further details will be made available together with the notification of acceptance.

-As its name implies, electronic posters will be selected by the ESGAR Programme Committee as highlighted posters based on highest score and topic relevance.
-Poster authors will have the great opportunity to present their work in a moderated poster session to an international audience.
-Presentations will take place from Wednesday to Friday in the Exhibition Area.
+Among all submitted e-Posters, the ESGAR Programme Committee will select highlighted posters based on highest rating score and topic relevance.
+Thus, in addition to the well-established poster exhibition, poster authors could have the honour and great opportunity to present their work in a moderated poster session to an international audience.
+Presentations will take place from Thursday and Friday in the Exhibition Area.

 Preliminary programme available